Sanskrit

 The hymns of the Rigveda are notably similar to the most archaic poems of the Iranian and Greek language families, the Gathas of old Avestan and Iliad of Homer.
 As the Rigveda was orally transmitted by methods of memorisation of exceptional complexity, rigour and fidelity, as a single text without variant readings, its preserved archaic syntax and morphology are of vital importance in the reconstruction of the common ancestor language Proto-Indo-European.
 Sanskrit does not have an attested native script: from around the turn of the 1st-millennium CE, it has been written in various Brahmic scripts, and in the modern era most commonly in Devanagari.

-Sanskrit's status, function, and place in India's cultural heritage are recognized by its inclusion in the Constitution of India's Eighth Schedule languages.
+Sanskrit's status, function, and place in India's cultural heritage are recognised by its inclusion in the Constitution of India's Eighth Schedule languages.
 However, despite attempts at revival, there are no first-language speakers of Sanskrit in India.
 In each of India's recent decennial censuses, several thousand citizens have reported Sanskrit to be their mother tongue, (Note: 6,106 Indians in 1981, 49,736 in 1991, 14,135 in 2001, and 24,821 in 2011, have reported Sanskrit to be their mother tongue.) but the numbers are thought to signify a wish to be aligned with the prestige of the language.
 Sanskrit has been taught in traditional gurukulas since ancient times; it is widely taught today at the secondary school level.
 The oldest Sanskrit college is the Benares Sanskrit College founded in 1791 during East India Company rule.
 Sanskrit continues to be widely used as a ceremonial and ritual language in Hindu and Buddhist hymns and chants.